-This finding is also in line with Okon's (2020) preposition that adequate information and resources, including the content and context of a curriculum, adequate human resources, political will and favorable government policies, and availability and effective utilisation of instructional resources, are the major factors contributing to the effective implementation of the Social Studies curriculum in schools.
+This finding is also in line with Okon's (2020) preposition that adequate information and resources, including the content and context of a curriculum, adequate human resources, political will and favourable government policies, and availability and effective utilisation of instructional resources, are the significant factors contributing to the effective implementation of the Social Studies curriculum in schools.
 In addition, since adequate information is provided, tutors who are the final implementers of the curriculum can teach content within the time allocated to the course outline.

 This is not surprising because the respondents asserted that the objectives of the B.Ed.
 The curriculum provides clear learning outcomes and indicators for each lesson.
-These objectives help tutors select appropriate content areas to address the stated learning outcomes.
-These findings are in line with Babah and Mac-Hubert's (2017) study, which revealed a significant relationship between the selected content of the Social Studies curriculum objectives and content instruction.
+These objectives help tutors select appropriate content areas to address learning outcomes.
+These findings align with Babah and Mac-Hubert's (2017) study, which revealed a significant relationship between the content selected for the Social Studies curriculum objectives and content instruction.